 If I ever left Corozal, it’s these markets and their fresh fruits and vegetables that I would miss most.

 Stores And Restaurants

-Many more imported from the United States food items are available in the grocery stores now than six years ago when I moved here, and recently a new complex, similar to a big-box store, opened up.
+Many more food items imported from the States are available in the grocery stores now than six years ago when I moved here, and recently a new complex, similar to a big-box store, opened up.
 It includes a large grocery store stocking lots of imported items, including imported wine and liquor, plus a restaurant, a car wash, and a gas station, all in one.

 Many stores and restaurants have upgraded over the six years I’ve been here.
 Some have painted, some have rebuilt, and many new stores have opened.
 Restaurants have upgraded their menus, but prices remain very affordable.

 More street venders are popping up.
 One of my favorites is a lady who makes chicken and pork tacos.
-They’re not hard shell, but rolled corn tortillas with stuffing.
-She charges BZ$1 for three pork or four chicken.
+They’re not hard shell but rolled corn tortillas with stuffing.
+She charges 1 Belize dollar for three pork or four chicken.
 Again, that’s 50 U.S. cents.

 I used to be leery of street food, but not anymore.
 If the locals are eating it, then I’m satisfied it’s OK.